 Contrary to before, now it’s possible to transfer files across all iOS devices and OS X via AirDrop with ease.
 But if AirDrop doesn’t work for some unknown reason, is there any way to troubleshoot it?
 Yes, there is an easy solution to fix AirDrop not working on iPhone, iPad, iPod Touch or Mac!

-How to Fix AirDrop Not Working on iPhone, iPad, iPod Touch or Mac
+How to Fix AirDrop Not Working on iPhone, iPad or Mac

 Before going ahead with the solution, let’s examine some things: